christianhaitian/PortMaster/ports.md

 Title="OpenJazz ."
 Desc="A free, open-source version of the classic Jazz Jackrabbit games by Alister Thomson.
 Includes the Jazz Jackrabiit shareware files.
 You can add your own full game Dos files to the ports/openjazz/gamedata folder." porter="Jetup" locat="OpenJazz.zip" runtype="rtr" genres="platformer"

+Title="OpenMRac ."
+Desc="OpenMRac is a split-screen racing game.
+It is a tweaked source release of MultiRacer." porter="Cebion" locat="openmrac.zip" runtype="rtr" genres="racing"

 Title="OpenOMF ."
 Desc="An Open Source remake of 'One Must Fall 2097' by Diversions Entertainment." porter="Cebion" locat="Openomf.zip" runtype="rtr" genres="action"

 Title="OpenTyrian ."
 Desc="OpenTyrian is an open-source port of the DOS game Tyrian.
 OpenTyrian 2.1 files are already included as they were made freeware sometime ago." porter="Christian_Haitian" locat="OpenTyrian.zip" runtype="rtr" genres="fps"